emersion/confiture/README.md

 packages/
 ---------

 Packages directories are located in sub-directories entitled with their first letter.
-For exemple, the package _yaourt_ would be located in _packages/y/yaourt/_.
+For example, the package _yaourt_ would be located in _packages/y/yaourt/_.

 index.json
 ----------